Ryan Fitzgerald (baseball)

-Ryan Fitzgerald (born June 17, 1994) is an American professional baseball infielder for the Minnesota Twins of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Ryan Fitzgerald (born June 17, 1994) is an American professional baseball infielder in the Los Angeles Dodgers organization.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, for whom he made his MLB debut in 2025.

 Career

 Fitzgerald grew up in Burr Ridge, Illinois, and attended Fenwick High School.
 He played college baseball at Creighton University for four seasons.
 He was named second-team All-Big East Conference as a junior, and had a .230 batting average as a senior.

 Gary SouthShore RailCats

 Fitzgerald went unselected in the 2016 MLB draft.
 He played in the now-defunct Arizona Winter League in the winter of 2016 before signing with the Gary SouthShore RailCats of the independent American Association of Professional Baseball in 2017.
 In 84 games for Gary, Fitzgerald slashed .239/.301/.395 with seven home runs, 20 RBI, and eight stolen bases.

 Boston Red Sox

 Fitzgerald's contract was purchased by the Boston Red Sox organization on May 15, 2018.
 The Red Sox assigned Fitzgerald to the Greenville Drive of the Single-A South Atlantic League, where he batted .274 with 44 runs scored and 38 RBI.
 He spent the 2019 season with High-A Salem Red Sox and hit .271 with 125 hits, 63 runs scored, and 65 RBI and was named the organization's defensive player of the year.

 Fitzgerald did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He started the 2021 season with the Double-A Portland Sea Dogs.
 Fitzgerald was promoted to the Triple-A Worcester Red Sox after batting .271 with 13 home runs and 49 RBI in 95 games with Portland.

 Fitzgerald participated in Boston's 2022 spring training a non-roster invitee.
 He was assigned to Worcester to start the 2022 season, ultimately playing in 127 games and hitting .219/.304/.400 with 16 home runs and 72 RBI.
 Fitzgerald split the 2023 campaign between the rookie-level Florida Complex League Red Sox and Worcester, slashing .268/.348/.491 with 12 home runs, 60 RBI, and 11 stolen bases across 99 combined appearances.